influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/array/from.md

 weight: 401
 ---

-The experimental `array.from()` function constructs a table from an array of objects.
+The experimental `array.from()` function constructs a table from an array of records.
-Each object in the array is converted into an output row or record.
+Each record in the array is converted into an output row or record.
 All records must have the same keys and data types.

 _**Function type:** Input_